OSInside/kiwi/doc/source/commands/system_build.rst

   specify package to install as part of the early kiwi bootstrap phase.
   The option can be specified multiple times

+--add-container-label=<name=value>

+  add a container label in the container configuration metadata.
+It overwrites the label with the provided key-value pair in case it was already defined in the XML description

 --add-package=<name>